-Don’t worry, you’re not crazy for doing this — it’s a phenomenon called nervous laughter.
+Don’t worry, you’re not strange for doing this — it’s a phenomenon called nervous laughter.

 Nervous laughter is called an incongruous emotion.
 This means that you experience an emotion when the situation doesn’t necessarily call for it.

 Nervous laughter happens for a number of reasons.
 Some research suggests that your body uses this sort of mechanism to regulate emotion.
-Other research has found that nervous laughter may be a defense mechanism against emotions that may make us feel weak or vulnerable.
+Other research has found that nervous laughter may be a defense mechanism against emotions that may make us feel uncomfortable.

 Either way, it’s pretty weird to experience.
 Uncontrollable nervous laughter may also be a symptom of an underlying condition.

 Yale University psychologist Stanley Milgram conducted one of the earliest and most infamous studies with data about nervous laughter in the 1960s.

 His study revealed that people often laughed nervously in uncomfortable situations.
 People in his study were asked to give electric shocks to a stranger, with the shocks becoming increasingly powerful (up to 450 volts).

 But the “strangers” in this case were researchers involved in the study — they weren’t actually being shocked.
 But participants were more likely to laugh at the violence of the situation the higher the volts went.

 Neuroscientist V.S.
 Ramachandran explored this idea in his book “A Brief Tour of Human Consciousness.”
 He proposes that laughter first appeared in human history to indicate to those around us that whatever made us laugh wasn’t a threat or worth worrying about.